-First-time freshman students are considered Grade Level One students.
-Once the student has successfully completed 36 credits, they are considered sophomore students, or Grade Level Two.
-Junior students, or Grade Level Three students, have successfully completed 72 credits, and to reach senior status, Grade Level Four, a total of 108 credits must have been successfully completed.
-Students who transfer credits into their Central Penn major, and the Records and Registration office posts their applicable credits onto their permanent academic record will be permitted to have these credits applied towards determining their grade level status.
-Students who transfer between majors at Central Penn will only have those credits which apply to their new major count towards academic grade level.
+First time freshmen students are considered Grade Level One students.
+Once the student has successfully completed thirty-six (36) credits, they are considered sophomore students, or Grade Level Two.
+Junior students, or Grade Level Three students, have successfully completed 72 credits, and to reach senior status, Grade Level Four, 108 credits must have been successfully completed.
+Students who transfer credits into their Central Penn major, and the Records and Registration's Office posts their applicable credits onto their permanent academic record will be permitted to have these credits applied towards determining their grade level status.
+Students who transfer between majors at Central Penn will only have those credits, which apply to their new major count towards academic grade level.
 This policy is established for determining Grade Level Status for Stafford Loans.